Azure/data-landing-zone/README.md

 As a last step, you need to reference the Azure DevOps Yaml pipeline, that is stored in your GitHub repository, as a Pipeline in your Azure DevOps Project.
 To do so, execute the following steps:

-1. Select the project, where you have setup your Resource Manager Connection.
+1. Select the project, where you have setup your `Resource Manager Connection`.
 2. Select **Pipelines** and then **New Pipeline** in order to create a new pipeline.

 <p align="center">